olimorris/hledger-forecast/README.md

     hledger -f bank_transactions.journal -f forecast.journal --forecast bal assets -e 2024-02

 The command will generate a forecast up to the end of Feb 2024, showing the balance for any asset accounts, overlaying some bank transactions with the forecast journal file.
 Forecasting in hledger can be complicated so be sure to refer to the [documentation](https://hledger.org/dev/hledger.html) or start a [discussion](https://github.com/olimorris/hledger-forecast/discussions/new?category=q-a).

+If you use the `hledger-ui` tool, it may be helpful to use the `--verbose` flag.
+This ensures that transactions are not grouped together in the forecast journal file, making descriptions much easier to read.

 ### Summarize command